 Once you have your sorrel, you really ought to make this sauce.
 The cream tames the sometimes harsh acidity of sorrel, and the result is a lush, balanced sauce that is absolutely ideal for light meats and eggs.
 It’s the yin to the subtle yang you get with a piece of poached fish or poultry.

-The ultimate classic is salmon with sorrel sauce (my version of that dish is here), but sorrel sauce is wonderful with any white fish, with poultry like turkey, pheasant or chicken, as well as with egg dishes.
+The ultimate classic is salmon with sorrel sauce, but sorrel sauce is wonderful with any white fish, with poultry like turkey, pheasant or chicken, as well as with egg dishes.

 There are lots of versions of this sauce, but here I adapt a stripped down classic that I first read in Elizabeth David’s French Provincial Cooking.
 My advice: If you catch fish or hunt wild turkeys, or if you like poached meats or eggs, memorize this sauce.
 You will not be sorry.

 - 2/3 cup heavy cream